kervinck/gigatron-rom/Contrib/at67/README.md

 # gtemuAT67
-gtemuAT67 is an emulator, a cross assembler for both vCPU and Native asm code, a debugger, a monitor<br/>
+**_gtemuAT67_** is an emulator, a cross assembler for both vCPU and Native asm code, a debugger, a monitor<br/>
-and a real time controller for the Gigatron TTL microcomputer; written in C++ using SDL2.<br/>
+and a real time controller for Gigatron TTL hardware; written in C++ using SDL2.<br/>
 This project provides support for Microsoft Windows and should be compatible with Linux, MacOS<br/>
 and possibly even Android.
-As of v0.6.6 it has only been tested on Microsoft Windows10 and Linux.<br/>
+As of v0.8.1 it has only been tested on Microsoft Windows10 and Linux.<br/>

 ## Features
 - Can control real Gigatron hardware through an Arduino interface.<br/>